raysuharto24/RayOS-Premium/README.md

 Then resume with the instructions.

 ## To open the OS:
-1. Press "Win"+"R" then type "cmd" then enter.
-2. Type "cd C:\Users\admin\Desktop\RayOS-Premium-main" and enter.
-3. Type "RayOS_Premium.bat" then enter.

-Or you can just simply double-click the file.
+1. Just double click the file.

 ## Available languages in the OS:
 English